-You could spend weeks exploring the geothermal wonders of Rotorua region.
-With only three days in town, I will barely scratch the surface, and with New Zealand’s unpredictable weather even the scratching opportunities could be limited.
-So armed with my bucket list of the top things to do in Rotorua I take it one day at a time.
+You could spend weeks exploring the geothermal wonders of the region or have a fabulous weekend in Rotorua.
+I knew that in my three days in town, I would barely scratch the surface, and with New Zealand’s unpredictable weather, even the scratching opportunities could be limited.
+So armed with my bucket list of the top things to do in Rotorua, I took it one day at a time.

-My first morning in Rotorua came bright and sunny and I immediately headed to Wai-O-Tapu – the most colourful geothermal park in Rotorua region.
+My first morning in Rotorua came bright and sunny, and I immediately headed to Wai-O-Tapu – the most colourful geothermal park in the Rotorua region.
 Lying only 27 km from town, it looks like it would be more at home on an extraterrestrial world at the other end of the solar system.
-It is home to boiling waterfalls, psychedelically bright acidic and alkaline lakes, scorching-hot vents and sulphurous mounds.
+It is home to boiling waterfalls, psychedelically bright acidic and alkaline lakes, scorching-hot vents, and sulphurous mounds.
 But first, you must see the Lady Knox Geyser.

-I wondered what made this geothermal event so unexpectedly punctual – it erupts each day at 10.15am.
-Turns out the eruption is not an entirely natural occurrence, it is induced by dropping surfactant into the vent of the geyser as part of the morning ‘show’.
-The story of the discovery of the geyser involves a bunch of naked convicts running for their lives when the hot spring they used for washing their clothes erupted in a 20-meter jet of boiling hot water.
+I wondered what made this geothermal event so unexpectedly punctual – it erupts each day at 10.15 am.
+It turns out the eruption is not an entirely natural occurrence.
+It is induced by dropping surfactant into the geyser’s vent as part of the morning ‘show’.
+The story of the discovery of the geyser involves a bunch of naked convicts running for their lives when the hot spring they used for washing their clothes erupted in a 20-meter jet of boiling water.

-Insider Tip: Pre-purchase your Wai-O-Tapu park entry tickets online (NZ $32.50) before your visit.
-There are no ticket-selling booths at the Lady Knox Geyser and you will have to go to the visitor centre to purchase them.
+Insider Tip: Pre-purchase your Wai-O-Tapu park entry tickets online before your visit.
+There are no ticket-selling booths at the Lady Knox Geyser, and you will have to go to the visitor centre to purchase them.
 For general tips on travelling around New Zealand, check out this epic guide to New Zealand for first-time visitors.

 The nearby psychedelic-green love heart-shaped Roto Karikitea is much cooler but only slightly less acidic than sulphuric acid.

-Moving further away from the visitor centre the wooden walkway is replaced by a natural trail that meanders through the forest past eroded cliffs, boiling waterfalls, alkaline and acidic pools and a large sinter terrace that from a distance looks like the steaming rice terraces.
+Moving further away from the visitor centre, the wooden walkway is replaced by a natural trail that meanders through the forest past eroded cliffs, boiling waterfalls, alkaline and acidic pools and a large sinter terrace that, from a distance, looks like a steaming rice terrace.

-Amongst all this alien beauty, New Zealand’s native birds are in the midst of the breeding season hovering conspicuously in an attempt to attract potential mates.
-But there is a better place to spot some of the local birdlife – the shorefront of the Lake Rotorua.
+Amongst all this alien beauty, New Zealand’s native birds are in the midst of the breeding season, hovering conspicuously in an attempt to attract potential mates.
+But there is a better place to spot some of the local birdlife – the shorefront of Lake Rotorua.

 Sulphur Bay Reserve, Lake Rotorua

-The second largest lake on New Zealand’s north island, Lake Rotorua is warm and quite acidic due to the geothermal activity of the region.
-The south-eastern corner of the lake, accessible from Rotorua town centre and known as Sulphur Bay is made up of a Wildlife Refuge and a Wildlife Sanctuary.
+The second largest lake on New Zealand’s north island, Lake Rotorua, is warm and quite acidic due to the region’s geothermal activity.
+The south-eastern corner of the lake, accessible from Rotorua town centre and known as Sulphur Bay, is made up of a Wildlife Refuge and a Wildlife Sanctuary.

-Exploring the lakeshore became one of my favourite things to do in Rotorua.
-A good way to do it is via the Lakefront walkway that takes you from Rotorua Lakefront Reserve to Moturara Point where it joins the Moturara Walkway that runs past the Sulphur Point and to the Polynesian Spa in the Government Gardens.
+After my initial visit, exploring the lakeshore became one of my favourite things to do in Rotorua.
+A good way to do it is via the Lakefront walkway that takes you from Rotorua Lakefront Reserve to Moturara Point, where it joins the Moturara Walkway that runs past the Sulphur Point and to the Polynesian Spa in the Government Gardens.

-On my second morning in Rotorua, I woke up to on overcast sky and drizzling rain.
+On my second morning in Rotorua, I woke up to an overcast sky and drizzling rain.
 The on-again-off-again rain pattern called for explorations closer to home.
 Thankfully there are plenty of geothermal wonders to explore within a 5-minute walk of downtown Rotorua.
-First, I headed to Kaiuru Park heralded as New Zealand’s only public geothermal park.
+First, I headed to Kaiuru Park, heralded as New Zealand’s only public geothermal park.

-The public foot baths in the park were occupied mostly by the Asian visitors which made them look like little onsens concealed among the moody misty scenery.
+The public foot baths in the park were occupied mostly by Asian visitors who made them look like little onsens concealed among the moody, misty scenery.
 The sight of them made me want to find out for myself what is so special about soaking in a 40-degree acidic pool.
 After all, have you really been to Rotorua if you haven’t soaked in one of its hot springs?

 Apart from the baths, the gardens have their own menagerie of geothermal sites.
-Acidic lakes, alkaline springs, boiling mud pools, are all here as well.
+Acidic lakes, alkaline springs, and boiling mud pools are all here as well.

-The gardens back out on to the Lake Rotorua and there is a walking leading to the Sulphur Point Reserve and onto the Moturara Walkway.
+The gardens back out onto Lake Rotorua, and there is a walking leading to the Sulphur Point Reserve and onto the Moturara Walkway.
 And there is just the spot that combines the historic aesthetics of hot spring bathing in Rotorua and the dramatic beauty of the lake – the Polynesian Spa.

-From the smorgasbord of bathing and treatment choices, I picked the simplest option that promised 3 acidic and 5 alkaline pools for NZ $30.
+From the smorgasbord of bathing and treatment choices, I picked the simplest option that promised three acidic and five alkaline pools for NZ $34.
 It was about 10 degrees outside as I stripped down to my swimsuit and briskly walked across the courtyard of multicoloured pools to the one with the sweeping view of the lake.
-The steaming hot milky-green acidic water was instantly relaxing and within minutes everything outside of the present moment melted away.
+The steaming hot milky-green acidic water was instantly relaxing, and within minutes everything outside of the present moment melted away.

-By now, the rain had stopped and I whiled away the rest of the morning alternating between the acidic and alkaline pools.
-Acidic springs are said to soothe the muscle and the joints while the alkaline water allegedly does wonders for your skin.
-But regardless of the springs therapeutic properties, simply soaking in hot pools on a cold day in such an unusual environment was entirely rejuvenating.
+By now, the rain had stopped, and I whiled away the rest of the morning, alternating between the acidic and alkaline pools.
+Acidic springs are said to soothe the muscle and the joints, while alkaline water allegedly does wonders for your skin.
+But regardless of the springs’ therapeutic properties, simply soaking in hot pools on a cold day in such an unusual environment was entirely rejuvenating.